anderssh/ash-netbox/REFERENCE.md

 Base URL path if accessing NetBox within a directory.
 For example, if installed at http://example.com/netbox/, set: BASE_PATH = 'netbox/'

+##### `debug`

+Data type: `Boolean`

+Set to True to enable server debugging.
+WARNING: Debugging introduces a substantial performance penalty and may reveal sensitive information about your installation.
+Only enable debugging while performing testing.
+Never enable debugging on a production system.

+##### `enforce_global_unique`

+Data type: `Boolean`

+Enforcement of unique IP space can be toggled on a per-VRF basis.
+To enforce unique IP space within the global table (all prefixes and IP addresses not assigned to a VRF), set ENFORCE_GLOBAL_UNIQUE to True.

+##### `login_required`

+Data type: `Boolean`

+Setting this to True will permit only authenticated users to access any part of NetBox.
+By default, anonymous users are permitted to access most data in NetBox (excluding secrets) but not make any changes.

+##### `metrics_enabled`

+Data type: `Boolean`

+Setting this to true will permit only authenticated users to access any part of NetBox.
+By default, anonymous users are permitted to access most data in NetBox (excluding secrets) but not make any changes.

+##### `prefer_ipv4`

+Data type: `Boolean`

+When determining the primary IP address for a device, IPv6 is preferred over IPv4 by default.
+Set this to True to prefer IPv4 instead.

+##### `exempt_view_permissions`

+Data type: `Array`

+Exempt certain models from the enforcement of view permissions.
+Models listed here will be viewable by all users and by anonymous users.
+List models in the form `<app>.<model>`.
+Add '*' to this list to exempt all models.

+##### `napalm_username`

+Data type: `String`

+Username that NetBox will uses to authenticate to devices when connecting via NAPALM.

+##### `napalm_password`

+Data type: `String`

+Password that NetBox will uses to authenticate to devices when connecting via NAPALM.

+##### `napalm_timeout`

+Data type: `Integer`

+NAPALM timeout (in seconds).

 ### netbox::database